 I have a full-time job as a Field Service Engineer working on x-ray equipment because I can’t sit still long enough for a desk job.
 I am passionate about finding ways to make our dances more inclusive and welcoming to marginalized groups, especially people of color and trans and gender non-conforming folks.

-Jordan Knicely (he/him) I first attended the Flurry in 2016 and began volunteering in 2019.
+Jordan Knicely (he/him) I joined the board in 2021, after first attending the Flurry in 2016 and volunteering in 2019.
+On the board, I have been serving on the Media Committee, and I will be helping with the website.
 My primary community is blues and swing, but I love the variety that the DFO offers—from the pub sing to contra and the fiddle classes.

 Harvey Raufman I am a member of the Flurry Planning Committee and an organizer of the Adirondack Dance Weekend.
 I served in the very early years, creating and then expanding the volunteer structure.
 I took a hiatus of several years, and once again am serving as the volunteer coordinator.
 I also manage the lost & found crew.
 I have attended every Flurry festival, save one.
 I run sound for the Capital English dance series.